ThoughtWorks-SEA/developer-training/docs/javascript/npm.md

 If a package is installed globally, you will be able to run its command directly in the command line in any terminal.
 However, it is better to install locally, add it as a custom npm script and run it using `npm run <custom_script>`.
 Why is this better?

-Remove packages used in your project:
+To remove unused packages in your project:

 ```
 npm uninstall <packagename>